 Brett has received multiple awards for his work, including the 2007 "Most Effective Lawyer in International Law" award from the Daily Business Review, and most recently from the Franchise Times, which named him a Legal Eagle for 2022.
 He is a member of the Dade County Bar Association and served as an adjunct professor at University of Miami School of Law teaching a course in Business Litigation Skills.

-Brett is a member of the Florida Bar and is admitted to practice before the United States District Courts for the Southern and Middle Districts of Florida.
-He received his Juris Doctor, cum laude, from the University of Miami School of Law in 1999 and earned his bachelor of science degree, cum laude, in Business Management and Marketing from Cornell University in 1993, where he was an ambassador for his college.
+Brett is a member of The Florida Bar and is admitted to practice before the United States District Courts for the Southern and Middle Districts of Florida, the Northern District of Illinois, and the Eleventh Circuit Court of Appeals.
+He received his juris doctor, cum laude, from the University of Miami School of Law in 1999 and bachelor of science, cum laude, in business management and marketing from Cornell University in 1993, where he served as a teaching assistant and Ambassador for his college.

 - Business Litigation

 - Complex Commercial Litigation

 - U.S. District Court Southern District of Florida